Update on the Southern California fires and high winds

-Kaiser Permanente is closely monitoring the fire situation in Southern California.
+Kaiser Permanente is closely monitoring the fires and high winds throughout the Southern California area.
 Our top priority is the safety of our patients, members, staff, and community.

-Currently, all Kaiser Permanente facilities in Southern California are open and operating during normal business hours.
+Most Kaiser Permanente facilities in Southern California are open and operating during normal business hours.
+However, the following facilities are currently closed:

 Additionally, video visits and telephone appointments are available for primary care needs.
 If you have questions about scheduled appointments, you can contact our Appointment and Advice Call Center at 1-833-574-2273.